-Charles Danaher represents insurance companies that are sued for bad faith, fraud and unfair competition.
-Mr. Danaher's clients include Allstate Insurance Companies, State Farm Insurance Companies, Farmers Insurance Exchange, Infinity Insurance Company, and Auto Club of So.
-Cal.
-While the focus of his practice is in California, Mr. Danaher has represented insurance company clients in Wyoming, West Virginia, Nevada, Florida, Montana, Indiana, Missouri, Alaska, Maryland, Arkansas, Oregon, Georgia, Arizona, Colorado and Ohio.
+Charles Danaher is a partner in the firm’s Insurance Practice Group, which is recognized by Chambers USA.
+Charles primarily represents insurance companies that are sued for bad faith, fraud and unfair competition.
+His clients include Allstate Insurance Companies, State Farm Insurance Companies, Kemper Insurance Companies, Farmers Insurance Exchange, Infinity Insurance Company, Auto Club of So.
+Cal, Wawanesa Insurance, CSAA, and Loya Insurance Group.
+While the focus of his practice is in California, Charles has represented insurance company clients in Wyoming, West Virginia, Mississippi, Nevada, Florida, Montana, Indiana, Missouri, Alaska, Maryland, Arkansas, Oregon, Georgia, Arizona, Colorado, Ohio and Alabama.

-Mr. Danaher has obtained numerous published decisions from state and federal courts on significant issues affecting the insurance industry.
+Charles has obtained numerous published decisions from state and federal courts on significant issues affecting the insurance industry.

 - Du v.
 Deerbrook - Defended Deerbrook in a jury trial.
 Plaintiff alleged that Deerbrook refused to settle a claim against its insured for the policy's $100,000 limits.
 Because the claim was not settled, the insured was ultimately found liable for a $5 million judgment.
 Deerbrook was sued for the amount of the judgment based on a "bad faith refusal to settle" theory.
 Defense verdict.
 This case was selected by the Daily Journal as a "Top Defense Verdict" for 2010.

-- Daily Journal, October 11, 2012
+- Daily Journal, 10.11.2012

 - "A Humorous Look at Litigating a Bad Faith Lawsuit," Luce Forward Insurance Litigation Seminar, Los Angeles, October 14, 2010